nicholasdunbar/cucumber-sandbox/readme.md

 # Playing with cucumber, rspec and capybara
-This is a full set-up of the above technologies.
+This is a full set-up of the above technologies since the FF48 switch to Marrionette.
 You can clone this repository for your own learning and start playing with these libraries.
+Since Marrionette is still being developed some features may not work.

 ## How to set up the environment
 run the bash script `set-up-env.sh`